Sonic The Hedgehog 3 and spin-off series in development ｜ BANG Showbiz English

-Paramount has confirmed work on the upcoming third movie in the film series based on the iconic video game franchise is already underway before the second has even been released, while a live action spin-off show is also in the pipeline.
+Paramount has confirmed work is already underway before the second film based on the hit video game franchise has even been released, while a live-action spin-off show is also in the pipeline.

 "We’ve got a remarkable partnership with Paramount, and we are excited to continue expanding the Sonic the Hedgehog franchise with them.